Trevor Story Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.85 team ERA ranks sixth across all league pitching staffs.
+- The Astros have the ninth-ranked team ERA across all MLB pitching staffs (3.94).

-- France tries for his 10th victory when he makes the start for the Astros, his 18th of the season.
-He is 9-4 with a 2.75 ERA and 80 strikeouts in 108 2/3 innings pitched.
+- Javier will try to claim his 10th win when he makes the start for the Astros, his 25th of the season.
+He is 9-2 with a 4.52 ERA and 115 strikeouts in 127 1/3 innings pitched.

-- In his last appearance on Saturday against the Seattle Mariners, the right-hander threw six innings, giving up two earned runs while surrendering seven hits.
+- The right-hander last pitched on Tuesday against the Boston Red Sox, when he tossed five innings, allowing three earned runs while giving up seven hits.

-- The 28-year-old has put up a 2.75 ERA and 6.7 strikeouts per nine innings across 18 games this season, while allowing a batting average of .246 to opposing hitters.
+- The 26-year-old has amassed an ERA of 4.52, with 8.1 strikeouts per nine innings, in 24 games this season.
+Opponents have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.